kentonself/spanki/README.md

 SPANKI_KEY - Mandatory.
 The key from rapidapi ("X-RapidAPI-Key") for your subscriptions SPANKI_APIS - Mandatory A comma separated list of APIs to check SPANKI_DECK_NAME - Mandatory.
 The deck name in Anki to add cards to.
 SPANKI_NOTE_TYPE - Optional.
-If set Spanki will add fields for gender and part of speech.
+If set Spanki will add fields for gender and part of speech, oherwise wil insert a basic front/back card
 SPANKI_SYNC_ON_ADD - Optional.
 If set (unless set to 0 or False), will sync with AnkiWeb after each add.
                        (Can add significant time for sync) SPANKI_LANG - Optional.
 Language code to be translated.
 Ex. "es" for Spanish, "it" for Italian, etc.